Student Payroll Information

 If one of the 4 action check boxes on the top left are checked the student will need to sign and must be included in the Adobe Sign Workflow for SEA submission.

 NOTE: It is not the responsibility of the department/college to decide if a student should be an NRA (Job Code 1868).
-Instead, department/colleges should assume all student employees will be hired in Job Codes 1870, 1871 and 1880.
+Instead, department/colleges should assume all student employees will be hired in Job Codes 1870, and 1871.
 When the student comes to HRSC to fill out the I-9 portion of their New Employee paperwork, HRSC Employment Services will make any necessary changes if their status is deemed to be different than reflected on the SEA.

 Bridge SEA

 Students that intend to work throughout the summer pay periods (June, July and August), but will not be enrolled in summer session classes, are required to be appointed to a Bridge Student Classification.
-This position differs from Job Codes 1870, 1871 and 1880 in that Retirement and Medicare deductions will be withheld from their pay.
+This position differs from Job Codes 1870, and 1871 in that Retirement and Medicare deductions will be withheld from their pay.
 The Bridge Student Employment Authorization (Bridge SEA) is updated annually in May to include the current year’s effective dates and pay periods.

 NOTE: NRA Students are exempt from the Bridge classification series.